axibase/atsd/administration/logging.md

 ## HBase Log Files

 :::tip Note
-**HBase Log Files** section is visible in single-node ATSD installations.
+**HBase Log Files** section is visible in non-distributed installations where ATSD is co-located with HBase.
 :::

 |**Log Name**|**Description**|